 You don’t want to make their mistakes.
 Maybe you want your old boss to give you advice on your current job situation, or need a restaurant recommendation, or you want a blogger to write about reality TV star suicides.
 Whatever it is, here are four rules that apply:

 Mass emails are interruptive advertising.
 They are the commercials I skip, the billboards I glaze over and the fliers that line the trash.

 In what is arguably one of the worst times in American history since the Great Depression, the people of America have their chins decidedly up.

 The sanguine mood is characterized by “an outbreak of niceness across the cultural landscape — an attitude bubbling up in commercials, movies and even, to a degree, the normally not-nice blogosphere,” the New York Times reports.

 Enron and Madoff are no match for the almost hermetic happiness that now protects the Nation.
-It’s not sugar-coated like the self-help decade of the nineties.
-Nor does it resemble the maudlin contentment of the shut-eyed fifties.
-Instead, it’s a cheerfulness that smiles next to adversity.

 Consider getting an online Associate Business Degree to start building your business network and learn the basics of entrepreneurship.